 The school can, where necessary, modify or disapply the main curriculum and its assessment arrangements.
 Our school policy is to do this only in exceptional circumstances.
 The school makes every effort to meet the learning needs of all its children, without recourse to disapplication or modification.
-We achieve this through adaptation and targeted support or through the provision of additional resources.
+We achieve this through greater differentiation of the child's work, or through the provision of additional resources.
 When necessary, we also support learning through appropriate external specialists.
 In such cases, teachers work closely with these agencies to support the child.
 In exceptional circumstances we may decide that modification or disapplication is the correct procedure to follow.
 We would only do this after detailed consultation with parents and Leeds City Council.